AndrewEllis93/Print-Tuning-Guide/README.md

 # Infill/Perimeter Overlap (Pinholes)

 After tuning flow and pressure advance, you may still have some pinholes where your top infill meets your perimeters.
 This is more prevalent in PS/SS.

 This is **not** necessarily an indicator that your flow or pressure advance are wrong, though they can impact it.

 Simply tweak "infill/perimeter overlap" (PS/SS) until satisfied.
 ## Pinholes
 ![](Images/Overlap-1.png)
 ![](Images/Overlap-2.png)

 ## Overlap Tweaked (40%)
 ![](Images/Overlap-Fixed1.png)

+## Regarding "Not Connected" Top Infill (SuperSlicer)

+Some use "not connected" for their top infill.
+This does resolve the pinholes, however I find this to cause the opposite problem.
+It *overshoots.*

+To resolve this overshoot, you then need to *lower* your overlap.
+And because overlap is a global setting, this also starts to affect sparse infill/perimeter bonding - and therefore affects print strength.

 # Retraction
 WIP